lewisccx/Team2/README.md

 ### Admin Manual
 * Select "SCTF Admin" option
   * To view player analytics
-    1. select "View Analytics"
+    1. Select "View Analytics"
   * To set game setting
-    1. select "Game Setting"
+    1. Select "Game Setting"
-    2. select "Game Level" (1 - 5)
+    2. Select "Game Level" (1 - 5)
-    3. select desired number of vehicles,pedestrian, traffic lights and environment
+    3. Select desired number of vehicles, pedestrians, traffic lights and environment for the desired level.

 ### Player Manual
 1. Select "Player" option
 2. Select a "Level" (1-5)
 3. Select a "Vehicle"
 4. Select "Play" option
+5. Explore the map and answer questions and practise safe riding with the app.
+Have fun with the game!

 ### Developer Manual
 1. All the elements displayed (included vehicle, buildings, pedestrian and etc) in the game are located in the “VRsafeRiding ” > “Assets” folder